jpolina/lofi-pomodoro-chrome-extension/README.md

 1. Download the extension
 2. Go to chrome://extensions
 3. Click Load unpacked
-4. Select the directory where the extension is inside
+4. Select the directory with the extension inside